mehdi-mirzapour/French-CRS/README.md

 ## Running a pre-trained model pipelines in jupyter notebook
 The jupyter notebook "/demo/Text2CoreferenceChains.ipynb" describes all the essential steps.
 This file can be opened via Jupyter notebook and it demonstrates a walkthough with a runnnng example.

+## Training a new model in jupyter notebook
+The jupyter notebook "/demo/Model_ANCOR_Training.ipynb" describes all the essential steps.
+This file can be opened via Jupyter notebook and it demonstrates different possible strategies for training new models.

 ## Downloading ANCOR and training with it
 ANCOR can be downloaded here:  http://www.info.univ-tours.fr/~antoine/parole_publique/